FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 ## Updating `update.freshrss.org`

-It's important to update update.freshrss.org since this is the default service for automatic FreshRSS updates.
+It’s important to update update.freshrss.org since this is the default service for automatic FreshRSS updates.

 The repository managing the code is located on GitHub: [FreshRSS/update.freshrss.org](https://github.com/FreshRSS/update.freshrss.org/).